suldod/suldod.github.io/_posts/2020-06-07-XXE-INJECTION-WITH-LOCAL-DTD-FILE.md

 gbyolo:x:1000:1000::/home/gbyolo:/bin/bash
 ```

-aand... as we see we were able to read ``/etc/passwd`` from the remote machine which means our attack was succesful and this way we can read any file in the remote machine like : ssh keys or possible config files to help us identify and gather more information of the machine for further exploitation.
+and as we see we were able to read ``/etc/passwd`` from the remote machine which means our attack was succesful and this way we can read any file in the remote machine like : ssh keys or possible config files to help us identify and gather more information of the machine for further exploitation.

-I learned a new kind of attack while completing this machine and I hope this article helps you somehow learn something new.
-Any feedback or suggestion is appreciated!

-Do you like my work?